cliffable/cliffable.com/README.md

 ACM certificate validation required correct DNS configuration in Route 53.

 **Fix:**
-Used DNS validation and ensured certificate was created in `us-east-1` for CloudFront.
+Used DNS validation and ensured the certificate was created in `us-east-1` for CloudFront.

 ---